 Pumpkin and Alfredo Sauce?
-I know, here we go with yet another ‘It’s-fall-so-let’s-put-pumpkin-in-EVERYTHING-until-we-puke’ thing, right?
-Maybe I shouldn’t use the word Puke when I’m trying to tell you how fabulous a recipe is.
-Well, anyway- canned pumpkin in your alfredo sauce recipe is actually a perfect pairing for a few reasons.
-Besides the super-pack of vitamins, especially Vitamin K, the canned pumpkin in this recipe helps to thicken your sauce and adds a butter-creamy flavor that replaces the need for a ton of butter and you can actually eliminate the cream.
+I know, here we go with yet another ‘It’s-fall-so-let’s-put-pumpkin-in-EVERYTHING!
+Well, anyway- canned pumpkin in your alfredo sauce recipe is a perfect pairing for a few reasons.
+Besides the super-pack of vitamins, the canned pumpkin in this recipe helps to thicken your sauce and adds a butter-creamy flavor that replaces the need for a ton of butter and you can actually eliminate the cream.
 I used milk instead of cream and only 3 tablespoons of butter.
 You could leave the butter out completely and use coconut or almond milk for a dairy-free option.
-Fresh kale, wilted, adds some nice color (more vitamins and healthy ingredients) plus if you chop the kale nice and small, your kids just might eat it.
+Fresh kale, wilted, adds some nice color plus if you chop the kale nice and small, your kids just might eat it.

-My recipe evolved quickly from THIS lovely thing…
+My recipe evolved quickly out of this lovely thing…

 that fell into my shopping cart.

-I bought it without even flipping through the pages, and though I may not want to cook 100 pumpkin recipes this season (I might cook 50), I want to cook anything and everything that get’s me ready/excited for fall because I’ve been waiting for it since the second 100-degree summer day back in July.
+I bought it without even flipping through the pages, and though I may not want to cook 100 pumpkin recipes this season, I want to cook anything and everything that get’s me ready for fall because I’ve been waiting for it since the second 100-degree summer day back in July.
 Whether you love to cook with pumpkin; or you love fall; or dread it because it’s “good-bye summer”; this is a delicious, fast and easy recipe.
 The pumpkin is not over-powering at all.
-Green onions and garlic compliment each other very well, and the spice combination of pesto, cayenne and nutmeg really work with the Parmesan cheese (and the pumpkin, I have to add).
+Green onions and garlic compliment each other very well, and the spice combination of pesto, cayenne and nutmeg really work with the Parmesan cheese

 Pumpkin Alfredo Pasta with Kale is a perfect weeknight meal; it’s 30 minutes, start to finish.
-Some grilled or baked chicken breasts sliced and placed on top make for a hearty dish with protein; and why not throw on some cherry tomatoes for even more color?
-Plus the tomatoes taste fabulous on this pasta dish.
+Some grilled or baked chicken breasts sliced and placed on top make for a hearty dish with protein; and why not throw on some cherry tomatoes for more color?
+Plus the tomatoes taste fabulous here.